 - Commercial flights are operating from select cities in the United States.
 Please check individual airline website for more information

 - Is public transportation operating?
 Yes

-- The Government of Costa Rica has mandated the use of masks while waiting at bus stops and on public transportation.
+- The Government of Costa Rica has mandated the use of facial coverings while waiting at bus stops and on public transportation.

 Fines for Non-Compliance:

 - Any individuals who violates a mandated sanitary order or restriction will be subject to a fine between 450,200 to 2,300,000 colones depending on the violation.